nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Format: `add food /{description} /{calories} [/{date}]`

-* description needs to be a string
-* calories should be positive integer inputs in the units of kcal
+* calories should be positive integer inputs in the units of kcal and must not exceed 10000kcal
-* date is an optional parameter.
-If user does not input a specific date, the program will automatically fill it with today's date
+* If user does not input a specific date, the program will automatically fill it with today's date

 Example of usage: